Semidefinite programming relaxations for quantum correlations: Background

 The PPT criterion can be used to quantify the amount of entanglement in a quantum state, for example by computing how much of the maximally mixed state needs to be mixed with $\rho_{AB}$ to make the resulting state PPT.
 This is known as the random robustness of entanglement with respect to the PPT criterion, and can be computed via a simple SDP\footnote{The random robustness is then given by $-t d^2$.} \cite{Vidal1999}:

+By the above discussion, if the optimal value of the SDP is negative then it must be the case that the state $\rho_{AB}$ is entangled.
 Note that since having non-positive partial transposition is not a necessary condition for a state to be entangled, this SDP is a \emph{relaxation} of the separability problem, and the random robustness it computes is only a lower bound on the actual amount of entanglement in $\rho_{AB}$.
 This is a simple example of the fundamental idea behind the methods explored in this review: in order to tackle an intractable problem, one finds partial conditions for its solution that are tractable to compute and provide bounds on the quantity of interest.
 Ideally, one should find a sequence of tighter and tighter partial conditions that in the infinite limit correspond exactly to the problem one is trying to solve.
 In Section~\ref{sec:DPS} we will see how this can be done for the separability problem.